kerfaiyass54/fake-news-front/README.md

-# fake-news-front
+# Fake news application - Frontend part

 ## 🚀 Overview
-The `fake-news-front` repository is a cutting-edge Angular application designed to combat the spread of fake news.
+This repository is a cutting-edge Angular application designed to combat the spread of fake news.
 This project provides a user-friendly interface to check, introduce, and analyze fake news data.
 It leverages modern web technologies to deliver a seamless and interactive experience.

 ### Key Features and Benefits
 - **User-Friendly Interface**: Easy navigation and intuitive design.